 To do Power BI DAX deduplication based on column or to eliminate the duplicate data from a data set, Power BI has a weapon called DAX.
 Data Analysis Expressions (DAX) is a library of functions and operators that can be united to create formulas and expressions in Power BI Desktop.

 What Is The Distinct (Column) Function?

 The DISTINCT (Column) Function returns a column that contains the discrete values from the specified column.
 The DISTINCT (Column) Function is mainly used for DAX deduplication based on a column.
 This means that the duplicate values from a column are eliminated and only unique values are kept.

 The DISTINCT (Column) Function falls under the category of the Filter Functions in DAX.
-The Filter Function in DAX is one of the most complex and important function.
+The Filter Function in DAX is one of the most complex and important functions.
 It is a way different from the Excel Functions.
 The Lookup Functions in Excel work by using tables and relationships while the Filtering Functions in DAX let you manipulate data context to create dynamic calculations.

 What Is The Syntax For Distinct (Column) Function?